Select Row Shortcut in Excel

-- To select the row, we should have selected the cell in that particular row before pressing the shortcut key.
+- We must select the cell in that particular row to select the row before pressing the shortcut key.

-- We need to press the shortcut key in order of Shift then Space.
+- We need to press the shortcut key in order, i.e., “Shift” and then “Space.”

-This has been a guide to excel shortcuts to select a row.
-Here we discuss how to use the keyboard shortcut key to select a row in excel along with examples and a downloadable excel template.
-You may learn more about Excel from the following articles –
+This article has been a guide to Excel shortcuts to select a row.
+We discuss using the keyboard shortcut key to select a row in Excel, examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –